|

 The ValidateOnly parameter provides the option to validate the export without exporting the data.
 The ValidateOnly parameter validates any prerequisites for the command.

-If you run the Export-Mailbox command with this parameter, the command will not apply any filters to the messages.
-It will only check if the source and target mailboxes exist.
+If you run the Export-Mailbox command with this parameter, the command doesn't apply any filters to the messages.
+It only checks whether the source and target mailboxes exist.

 WhatIf